 Kau Desert Area.
 This hot, dry relatively barren area is in the southern part of the park.

 Kalapana Area.
-Beginning in 1969 and continuing today, a series of eruptions cover the road.
+Beginning in 1969 and continuing today, a series of eruptions has covered the road.
 Trails here are short and relatively easy.
-The Puu Loa Petroglyphs has hundreds of petroglyphs on mounds.
+The Puu Loa Petroglyphs have hundreds of petroglyphs on mounds.

-A 2.5 mile trail leads from a difficult to find trailhead.
-Opposite a dry cleaners just out of the town of Captain Cook is the road to Kealakekua Bay that drops abruptly to the left.
-The trail itself begins about 500’ down the road.
-The overgrown trail leads to the beach and the monument.
+A 2.5-mile trail leads from a difficult-to-find trailhead.
+Opposite a dry cleaners just out of the town of Captain Cook is the road to Kealakekua Bay that drops abruptly towards the beach.
+The overgrown trail begins about 500’ down the road and leads to the beach and the monument.
 Beyond the monument are several caves some containing human bones.
-The original plaque commemorating Cooks death is under a foot of water where the jeep road ends.
-Cook was killed in 1779 while attempting to end a fight between his men and the Hawaiians
+The original plaque commemorating Cooks’s death is under a foot of water where the jeep road ends.
+Cook was killed in 1779 while attempting to end a fight between his men and the Hawaiians.